pratikganjale55/reachhub/README.md

-# reachhub
+# ReachHub

-Evallo is a web application for sharing and managing content.
+The application should efficiently process and display chess player data from the Lichess.org API.

 ## Features

-- Users can submit content including titles, descriptions, and files.
+- Users can see top 50 classical chess players..
-- Content can be downloaded or previewed.
+- Content can be downloaded CSV file of Top 50 player rating history.
-- Responsive layout for various screen sizes.
+- User can see rating history as per username .
-- Support for various file types including images, text files, spreadsheets, and documents.
+- Rating history in chart.

 ## Technologies Used